What is ‘organic’?

 What is the Organics Council ®?

-The Organics Council ® was started as a collective of concerned scientists and professionals, disturbed by the number of toxins the world is legally exposed to.
+The Organics Council ® is a non-profit scientific advisory group.
+It was started as a collective of concerned scientists and professionals, disturbed by the number of toxins the world is legally exposed to.
 Our initial aim was to pressurise government bodies and regulatory organisations into banning harmful substances from products such as food contact material.
 We have since evolved into a unique social interest organisation, maintaining the fundamental principles of scientific excellence and transparency and putting human safety and planet protection first.
 The Organics Council ® impartially assess substance safety for both human and environmental health, setting a global gold standard in substance safety assessment.
 Using the Organics Council ® Regulations and Approved Substance List, we are leading the way in making a truly safe, sustainable and circular economy happen.